SUSTech2022/Acoustic-Scene-Mapping/README.md

-## Introduction
+# Introduction
-This repository contains the codes and experimental data  for the paper "I-ASM: Iterative acoustic scene mapping for enhanced robot auditory perception in complex indoor environments" presented at the International Conference on Intelligent Robots and Systems (IROS), 2024.
+This repository contains code and experimental data for the paper **"I-ASM: Iterative Acoustic Scene Mapping for Enhanced Robot Auditory Perception in Complex Indoor Environments"**, presented at the *International Conference on Intelligent Robots and Systems (IROS) 2024*.

-The paper addresses the challenge of acoustic scene mapping (ASM) in complex indoor environments with multiple sound sources.
-Unlike existing methods that rely on prior data association or SLAM frameworks, we propose a novel particle filter-based iterative framework, termed I-ASM, for ASM using a mobile robot equipped with a microphone array and LiDAR.
-I-ASM harnesses an innovative ''implicit association”to align sound sources with Direction of Arrival (DoA) observations without requiring explicit pairing, thereby streamlining the mapping process.
-Given inputs including an occupancy map, DoA estimates from various robot positions, and corresponding robot pose data, I-ASM performs multi-source mapping through an iterative cycle of “Filtering-Clustering-Implicit Associating”.
-The proposedframework has been tested in real-world scenarios with up to 10 concurrent sound sources, demonstrating its robustness against missing and false DoA estimates while achieving high-quality ASM results.
+The paper addresses the challenge of **acoustic scene mapping (ASM)** in complex indoor environments with multiple sound sources.
+Unlike existing methods that rely on prior data association or SLAM frameworks, we propose a novel particle filter-based iterative framework, termed **I-ASM**, for ASM using a mobile robot equipped with a microphone array and LiDAR.

+**I-ASM** leverages an innovative *implicit association* to align sound sources with Direction of Arrival (DoA) observations without explicit pairing, streamlining the mapping process.
+Given inputs like an occupancy map, DoA estimates from various robot positions, and robot pose data, I-ASM performs multi-source mapping through an iterative cycle of *“Filtering-Clustering-Implicit Associating”*.
+Tested in real-world scenarios with up to 10 concurrent sound sources, I-ASM demonstrates robustness against missing and false DoA estimates, achieving high-quality ASM results.

 ## Citation
 If you use the code or data from this repository, please cite our work:

-L. Fu, Y. He, J. Wang, X. Qiao, and H. Kong*, “I-ASM: Iterative acoustic scene mapping for enhanced robot auditory perception in complex indoor environments”, International Conference on Intelligent Robots and Systems (IROS), 2024.
+> **L. Fu, Y. He, J. Wang, X. Qiao, and H. Kong***, “I-ASM: Iterative Acoustic Scene Mapping for Enhanced Robot Auditory Perception in Complex Indoor Environments”, International Conference on Intelligent Robots and Systems (IROS), 2024.*

-## Experimental Data
+## Repository Structure
-The experimental data is organized in the `exp_data` directory.
-Each arrangement has its corresponding folder within `exp_data`, containing relevant data files.
-To access the data:
+- **`exp_data/`**: Contains all experimental data, organized by different test arrangements.
+Each arrangement has its own folder with relevant data files.

+## Usage Guide

+### Experimental Data Access
+To access and explore the experimental data:

-1. Navigate to the `exp_data` directory.
+1. Go to the **`exp_data/`** directory.
-2. Choose the arrangement of interest.
+2. Select the arrangement of interest.
-3. Access the data files within the arrangement folder.
+3. Open the corresponding folder to access data files for that arrangement.

-## Offline ASM Evaluation
+### Offline ASM Evaluation
-To visualize the offline ASM results, follow these steps:
+To visualize offline ASM results:

-1. Open the `ASM_offline.m` script.
+1. Open the **`ASM_offline.m`** script.
-2. Modify the script by selecting arrangement and SSL method.
+2. Modify the script to select the desired arrangement and Sound Source Localization (SSL) method.
-3. Execute the script to visualize the offline mapping results.
+3. Run the script to visualize the offline mapping results.

-## Online ASM Implementation
+### Online ASM Implementation
-For online ASM implementation, adhere to the following steps:
+To perform online ASM during robot movement:

-1. As the robot moves: save the audio file in the `exp_data\audio` folder in '.wav' form, and its pose data in the `exp_data\pose\pose_theta.xlsx`
+1. Save audio files (in `.wav` format) to the **`exp_data/audio/`** folder and the corresponding pose data in **`exp_data/pose/pose_theta.xlsx`**.
-2. Run the `ASM_online.m` script to perform online ASM.
+2. Run the **`ASM_online.m`** script to start the online ASM process.
-3. The mapping result will update when there's new audio data detected in the audio folder.
+3. The mapping will update automatically when new audio data is detected in the audio folder.

 ## Note
-- Ensure that required MATLAB Toolbox are installed before running the scripts.
+Ensure that the required MATLAB Toolbox is installed before running the scripts.
-- Make sure to review and modify scripts according to specific system configurations and requirements.

-## Contact
-For questions or feedback, please contact [linya.fu@outlook.com].